GowNanSA/GowNanSA/README.md

 I am Gowri (She/Her), a current computer science student!
 I mainly enjoy doing research and learning new things, as well as using computer science in other fields of science and research.
 Right now, I am experimenting a lot with different projects and work!

-I mostly post my schoolwork and personal code projects here, but I am looking forward to sharing more of my publicly available work in the future!
+I mostly post my schoolwork and personal code projects here which may be private due to academic stuff, but I am looking forward to sharing more of my publicly available work in the future!

 - 📫 How to reach me: Let's connect on